 Tidbits:

-I think I found a new favorite sauce!
 When I hear butter sauce, I hear massively unhealthy, but when I tried to make this myself after having it at a restaurant, I found a little bit goes a really long way.
 It basically comes out to about 1 tbsp of butter per person.
-I know it’s not low-fat, but I deem it ok every once in a while

 Ingredients: